Tatenda/charna/replit.md

 - July 27, 2025.
 Enhanced ombre gradient with additional olive green tones (olive-500, olive-600) for richer depth and more natural earth tone progression
 - July 27, 2025.
 Added "Bag Methodology" section with "Know your bag" subtitle featuring three pillars: Style, Functionality, and Quality with custom icons and descriptions
 - July 27, 2025.
 Applied Peach Fuzz (#F1BDAB) background to Bag Methodology section from moodboard palette, updated text to white for contrast
+- July 27, 2025.
+Updated color scheme to simple black and white design: pure black headings on white backgrounds for clean, minimal aesthetic
 ```

 ## User Preferences